ramasofficial/card-game-task-kilo/README.md

 # Requirements

-## Task 1:  Estimate XXXX - Arnas K.A
+## Task 1:  Estimate ???? -  Did Arnas from Kilo Academy
 Create something like the draw phase of the yu gi oh card game.
 Create an endpoint games/{code}/draw.
 When requested, draw a card from the deck.
 The deck contains all the cards in the database.